 A super exciting motorcycle sport that combines Road racing, Motocross, and Flat track racing

-Supermoto or Supermotard is a form of motorcycle racing held on race tracks that alternate between three kinds of track surfaces: Supermoto combines hard packed dirt of flat track oval racing , the irregular jumps and obstacles of Motocross and the paved tarmac surface of road racing.
+Supermoto is a form of motorcycle racing held on race tracks that alternate between three kinds of track surfaces: Supermoto combines hard packed dirt of flat track oval racing , the irregular jumps and obstacles of Motocross and the paved tarmac surface of road racing.

 Supermoto allows the best riders from the three separate genres of motorcycle racing to temporarily leave their normal specialist race class and to come together and compete for the title of best “all-rounder”.
 Today Supermoto has evolved to become a distinct genre of its own and riders in New Zealand and Australia will compete on closed circuits, modified dirt tracks or closed public road circuits.